 When planning a trip to London, Bermondsey may not be the first part of the city that you write down.
-While there are plenty of things to do in and near Bermondsey, it’s not really a tourist hotspot.
+While there are plenty of things to do near Bermondsey, it’s not really a tourist hotspot.
 It’s often overlooked in favour of other popular nearby attractions such as Tower Bridge and the Tower of London.
-I hadn’t heard of Bermondsey before I started researching unique parts of London, so I’m glad we managed to fit one night in here after our stay in Whitechapel.
+I hadn’t heard of Bermondsey before I started researching unique parts of London, so I’m glad we managed to fit it into our itinerary.

-The history of Bermondsey dates back to before the 10th century, and was home to a Cluniac Abbey in the Middle Ages.
+The history of Bermondsey predates the 10th century and it was once home to a Cluniac Abbey in the Middle Ages.
 By the Victorian period, Bermondsey had developed into an industrial centre known for tanning, leather making, and spinning a type of cloth called calico.
-The expansion of the port of London saw a lot of warehouses being built in Bermondsey, which today have been transformed into flats, restaurants, and shops.
+The expansion of the port of London saw a lot of warehouses being built in Bermondsey, and today those warehouses have been transformed into flats, restaurants, and shops.
 It’s a vibrant part of London to explore and is ever evolving.
-Here are some recommendations for things to do in and near Bermondsey.
+Here are some recommendations for things to do near Bermondsey, and in it as well.

 Bermondsey Street